 We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of product candidates due to the inherently unpredictable nature of preclinical and clinical development.
 Clinical and preclinical development timelines, the probability of success and development costs can differ materially from expectations.
+As a result of the COVID-19 pandemic and actions taken to slow its spread, many clinical trial sites have temporarily suspended dosing of previously-enrolled patients and/or enrollment of new patients, and patients in clinical trials may choose to not enroll, not participate in follow-up clinical visits or drop out of trials as a precaution against, or as a result of, contracting COVID-19.
+These events have impacted our clinical trials and those of our collaborators and we cannot predict with certainty the extent to which the COVID-19 pandemic will ultimately delay our clinical trials or those of our collaborators or increase our expenses in completing clinical trials.
 We anticipate that we will make determinations as to which product candidates to pursue and how much funding to direct to each product candidate on an ongoing basis in response to the results of ongoing and future preclinical studies and clinical trials, regulatory developments and our ongoing assessments as to each product candidate's commercial potential.
 We will need to raise substantial additional capital in the future.
 In addition, we cannot forecast which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.

-The costs of clinical trials to us may vary significantly based on factors such as:
+The costs of clinical trials to us and the timing of such costs may vary significantly based on factors such as:

-- the extent to which costs are borne by third parties such as the NCI; - the extent to which costs for comparator drugs are borne by third parties; - per patient trial costs; - the number of sites included in the trials; - the countries in which the trials are conducted: - the length of time required to enroll eligible patients; - the number of patients that participate in the trials; - the number of doses that patients receive; - the drop-out or discontinuation rates of patients; - potential additional safety monitoring or other studies requested by regulatory agencies; - the duration of patient participation in the trials and follow-up; - the phase of development of the product candidate; and - the efficacy and safety profile of the product candidate.
+- the extent to which costs for comparator drugs are borne by third parties; - per patient trial costs; - the number of sites included in the trials; - the countries in which the trials are conducted; - the length of time required to enroll eligible patients; - the number of patients that participate in the trials; - the number of doses that patients receive; - the drop-out or discontinuation rates of patients; - potential additional safety monitoring or other studies requested by regulatory agencies; - the duration of patient participation in the trials and follow-up; - the duration and scope of impact of the COVID-19 pandemic; - the phase of development of the product candidate; - the efficacy and safety profile of the product candidate; and the extent to which costs are borne by third parties such as NCI.